 Keep diseases out of your nursery by purchasing clean nursery stock from a trusted supplier.
 Monitoring incoming plant material is especially important in Washington since most is grown out of state.

-Click here to see photos of situations involving plant material in nurseries.
+Photos of situations involving incoming plant material in nurseries

 Check plant material for disease symptoms before integrating it into the rest of the nursery stock using this guide to symptoms of Phytophthora ramorum and look-alikes on important PNW host plants.